-One of the few free activities for kids on Nantucket, the Maria Mitchell Natural Science Museum is a cross between a classic natural history museum, a zoo, and a science center.
+An excellent activity for kids, adults, and everyone in between, the Maria Mitchell Natural Science Museum is a cross between a classic natural history museum, a zoo, and a science center.
 It is a great place to learn about the plants, animals, and birds of Nantucket.
-Visit us to learn how Nantucket came to be an island, identify currently flowering plants, and discover the six species of snakes that inhabit our island!
+Visit us to learn how Nantucket came to be an island, explore hands on activities, and discover the six species of snakes that inhabit our island!